microsoft/DeepSpeedExamples/model_compression/gpt2/README.md

 #### Install

-``pip install -r requirement.txt``
+``pip install -r requirements.txt``

-You will also need to install updated DeepSpeed verion, which contains the compression libarary
+You will also need to install updated DeepSpeed version, which contains the compression library

 #### Key File: run_clm_no_trainer.py